kprime21/chip8c/README.md

 -   stored in memory, index register set to specific font in memory to draw it

-## Display {#display .unnumbered}
+## Display

 -   60Hz - 60 times per second.
 Run 8 instructions then update frames.
-    This way we have a desired  500Hzfor the CPU cycles.
+    This way we have  500Hz for the CPU cycles.

 -   sprite consists of 8 bits